-When the EU grant is provided in the form of a contribution toa unit cost - this is the case for most of the Actions covered by this Guide - the principles of no-profit and co-funding are ensured by the Commission for the Action as a whole in advance when it defines the rates or percentages of such units, lump sums and flat-rates.
-The respect of the no-profit and co-financing principles is generally assumed and therefore, applicants do not have to provide information about sources of funding other than the EU grant, nor they have to justify the costs incurred by the project.
+When the EU grant is provided in the form of a contribution to a unit cost - this is the case for most of the Actions covered by this Guide - the principles of no-profit and co-funding are ensured by the Commission for the Action as a whole in advance when it defines the rates or percentages of such units, lump sums and flat-rates.
+The respect of the no-profit and co-financing principles is generally assumed and therefore, applicants do not have to justify the costs incurred by the project.

-However, the payment of the grant based on the reimbursement on the basis of contribution to unit costs, lump sums, or flat-rate financing is without prejudice to the right of access to the beneficiaries' statutory records.
+However, the payment of the grant based on the reimbursement on the basis of contribution to unit costs, lump sums, or flatrate financing is without prejudice to the right of access to the beneficiaries' statutory records.
 Where a check or audit reveals that the generating event has not occurred (e.g. project activities not realised as approved at application stage, participants not taking part in the activities, etc.) and an undue payment has been made to the beneficiary on a grant based on the reimbursement on the basis of contribution to unit costs, lump sums, or flat-rate financing, the National Agency or EACEA shall be entitled to recover up to the amount of the grant.
 Similarly, if the activities undertaken or the outputs produced are of insufficient quality, the grant may be reduced partly or in full even if the activities have taken place and are eligible.